 How to Apply

-KU uses CollegeNet for processing online applications.
-The application fee is $55 ($75 for international students).
-It will be helpful to have the following information ready before starting the online application:
+The University of Kansas uses CollegeNet for processing online applications.
+The application fee is $65.00 ($85.00 for international students).
+It will be helpful to have the following information ready before starting the online application.

-- Do not include courses required by the College (e.g., history, college algebra, etc.) UNLESS they were required by your degree plan.
+- Do not include courses required by the College of Liberal Arts and Science (e.g., history, college algebra, etc.).

-- If a course was required in your undergraduate degree plan but was not offered in your department, please include the course (e.g., linguistics).
+- If a course was required in the student's CSD/SPLH degree plan, but was not offered in the department, please include the course (e.g., linguistics).

 - Please indicate course numbers and names.